Published On: January 6th, 2025

 Extra reading:

-I also very much enjoyed this blog from Floranella, which explains how to make your salves harder or softer (depending on your personal preference) by adjusting the ratio of beeswax to oil.
+I also very much enjoyed this blog from Floranella, which explains how to make calendula salve harder or softer (depending on your personal preference) by adjusting the ratio of beeswax to oil.

 Share this with your mates